401(k) and Other Employer Retirement Plan Rollovers

 - You don't want your old company "knowing your business."
 This is actually one of the more common reasons that people rollover their 401(k), 403(b), or TSP when they leave or retire, and is self-explanatory.

-The above list is only a few of the reasons that clients rollover their company retirement plans to an IRA.
+The above list is only a few of the reasons that clients rollover their company retirement plans to an IRA with PARAGON.
 If you choose to do so - it is important to do it CORRECTLY.
 Incorrectly performing a rollover of your company retirement plan may cause you significant taxes, penalties and hassles that a correct 401(k) rollover would avoid.
 At PARAGON, we have performed hundreds of rollovers correctly, without tax consequences, for our clients when it was appropriate to do so.

 Common Reasons Not to Roll your 401(k), 403(b), 457, or TSP to an IRA